What can Spanish for Seniors do for you?

 A Glimpse at what you will learn

-Learn how to understand and communicate through a conversation.
+Learn how to understand and communicate during a conversation.

-Learn how to ask people’s names, how to introduce people, and how to respond to meeting someone.
+Learn how to ask people’s names, introduce yourself and introduce others.

 Is Brain Science Used in the Lessons?

 Absolutely!
 Here’s a picture of our founder – David S. Clark during one of his brain science classes during his Master’s Degree.
 (Don’t get queasy – this is a REAL brain).
 During his Master’s and post-Master’s studies, David studied how the brain works with language learning, with memory, and with learning in general.
 All of these principles are applied in Spanish for Seniors.

 What is the key to improvement in memory for Seniors?